carlocarfora/carlocarfora.github.io/content/me.md

 #### Software / Hardware
-I use a Macbook Pro M1 for all things professional.
-It's an amazing laptop and I wouldn't choose anything else given the choice to be honest now (except for a new model I guess!)
+I use a 13" Macbook Air M4 for all things professional, small and feels as snappy as the 16" M1 Pro I used to use (although I do miss the screen size sometimes!).

 For all things personal, I have a Razer Blade Stealth 13" running my preferred OS which is Linux.
 I use [Pop!_OS](https://pop.system76.com), out of the box most things "just work" and together they strike a good balance between portability and usability.